psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 Make sure Enable rollover is selected and reduse your Maximum index size [from 50GB to 4GB or something equivalent].
 Save policy.

-Go to Management > Dev Tools and on the left side, Console - insert:
+Go to Dev Tools on the left side of the menubar, select Console and insert on the left side:
 ```bash
 PUT logstash/_settings
 {